2023 Best Marriage and Family Therapy Degrees Online

-For those who want to make a difference for the families and children in their community, becoming a marriage and family therapist may be an excellent career choice.
-However, this occupation requires a master's degree in marriage and family therapy (MFT), so students may wonder what they should study as an undergraduate.
-One option is a bachelor's degree in MFT, which can also lead to careers in community service.
+For those who want to make a difference for the families and children in their community, becoming a marriage and family therapist may be a great career choice.
+However, this career requires a master's degree in marriage and family therapy (MFT).
+To prepare for a graduate program, you may want to first earn a bachelor's degree in MFT, which can also lead to careers in community service.

-Couples and families who are struggling with issues — from poor communication to behavioral problems to significant health problems or loss — often seek couples therapy or family counseling from mental health professionals.
-Many prefer to work with licensed marriage and family therapists who have been specially trained to provide therapeutic guidance that helps people replace unhealthy beliefs and behaviors with healthy, productive approaches.
-To be effective in this role, therapists must have well-developed listening and communication skills, plus the ability to demonstrate compassion and empathy.
+Couples and families who are struggling with issues often seek couples therapy or family counseling from mental health professionals.
+Some of the common problems are poor communication, destructive behavior, or loss.
+Many people prefer to work with licensed marriage and family therapists (LMFTs) who have been specially trained to help people replace unhealthy beliefs and behaviors with healthy, productive approaches.
+To be effective in this role, therapists must have good listening and communication skills, plus the ability to show compassion.

-Most marriage and family therapists work in private practice, but they can also be found in hospitals and mental health treatment centers.
+Most marriage and family therapists work in private practice, but they can also be found in hospitals, mental health treatment centers, and government agencies.
 Some therapists work evenings and weekends to accommodate their clients' schedules.
 They may work with individuals, couples, or family groups.

 All states require marriage and family therapists to be licensed.
 Licensure requirements usually include a master's in marriage and family therapy or counseling, 2,000-4,000 hours of supervised clinical practice, and a passing score on a state exam.
 A bachelor's degree is a prerequisite for a master's degree, although the undergraduate degree can be in MFT, counseling, psychology, or other related fields.